salbalkus/CausalTables.jl/paper/paper.md

 `CausalTables.jl` allows extracting *closed-form distributions* conditional on data drawn in previous steps of the process.

-# Example 1: Data With Causal Structure
+# Example 1: Data with causal structure

 `CausalTables.jl` supports causal inference problems that involve estimating the effect of at least one treatment on at least one